Money Expert > Car Insurance > Why has my car insurance doubled?

 ‘Crash for cash’ scams involve fraudsters deliberately staging accidents in order to claim insurance payouts.
 Fake injury claims, exaggerated damages, and so on all contribute to insurer losses.

 This kind of fraud has seen a huge rise across the UK in recent years.
 In order to combat this, insurers are investing heavily in fraud prevention measures.
-Unfortunately, rising costs for insurers almost always translate into rising insurance costs for consumers, and this is no exception.
+Unfortunately, rising costs for insurers almost always translate into rising insurance costs for consumers, and this is no exception

 Image showing a woman with a cup of coffee looking at a computer.

-How have car insurance prices changed?
+How much have car insurance prices really changed?

 It’s important to remember that this 2021 rise launched from an extremely low baseline.
 Car insurance prices plummeted in 2020 as lockdowns kept drivers off the roads.
 In mid-2020, car insurance prices fell to their lowest since 2015 as car use (and therefore car accidents) declined.

 That’s not to say that car insurance prices aren’t unusually high.
 They are.
-But, the statistics can be misleading without context.
+But the statistics can be misleading without context.

-It’s hard to fight back against external price-hike factors like rising cost of living and higher fraud rates, but there are factors within your control which can mitigate the damage to your purse.
+It’s hard to fight back against external price-hike factors like rising cost of living and higher fraud rates, but there are factors within your control that can mitigate the damage to your purse.
 Here are a few things you can do to save money and get affordable car insurance policies:

-2. Increase your voluntary excess: Opting for a higher excess lowers your risk profile for insurers, as it means they won’t have to pay as much should you get into an accident.
+2. Increase your voluntary excess: Opting for a higher excess lowers your risk profile for insurers, as it means they won’t have to pay as much, should you get into an accident.
 It also indicates that you are a responsible, financially secure driver, which may also stand you in good stead and get you lower insurance prices.

 3. Improve your vehicle’s security: Security measures like car alarms, tracking systems, and steering-wheel locks make your vehicle harder to steal.
 This lowers your risk to insurers, which can also lower your car insurance premiums.